Muslims face rising suspicion in UK following terrorist attacks

 Muslims are facing major social mobility barriers due to discrimination and Islamophobia.

 Exclusion.
-British Muslims take part in a vigil on Westminster Bridge in central London to commemorate one-week since the March 22 terror attack.
+British Muslims take part in a vigil on Westminster Bridge in central London to commemorate one week since the March 22 terror attack that killed four.
 (AFP)

 The Arab Weekly